-(a) Upon the implementation of the New Senior Secondary (NSS) academic structure from the 2009/10 school year, the staffing ratio for junior secondary classes is 1.7 teachers per class, and the staffing ratio for senior secondary classes is 1.9 teachers per class.
-With effect from the 2012/13 school year, the staffing ratio for senior secondary classes of special schools offering the ordinary curriculum will be 2.0 teachers per class.
-The teaching posts provided under the teacher-to-class ratios above are referred to as the Basic Provision.
+(a) The staffing ratio for junior secondary classes is 1.8 teachers per class; the staffing ratio for senior secondary classes is 2.0 teachers per class, and the staffing ratio for senior secondary classes of special schools offering the ordinary curriculum is 2.1 teachers per class.
+The above teacher-to-class ratios include additional teaching posts led by the increase in teacher-to-class ratio by 0.1 teacher per class starting from the 2017/18 school year.
+With effect from the 2020/21 school year, the post(s) is/are included in calculating promotion posts.